 You download the ETA from https://prakashpurb550.mha.gov.in/kpr/applicationStatus.
 After you submit your details, you’ll see the download link at the bottom of the page, “Your Registration Has Been Processed Please Click Here To Download ETA.”
 The downloaded ETA looks like this:

 This all means you’ll need to apply online and then book your travel without being confirmed to visit the Gurdwara.
 This isn’t exactly ideal!
 But that’s how it is.
-Make sure you book your travel with a full-refund option, just in case you are denied entry.
+Make sure you book your trip with a full-refund option, just in case you are denied entry.

 Is there an entry fee for Kartarpur Corridor?

 Yes.
 Pilgrims must pay $20 USD to Pakistan when entering the Corridor.

 There is a currency conversion booth at the Pakistan checkpoint.
 You can convert INR to USD there.
-But the exchange rate is bad.
+But the exchange rate is terrible.
 It’s better that you carry USD from India.

 There’s a lot of debate about whether this fee is fair.
 Pakistan has invested a lot of money into this Corridor for Indians.
 So I feel it’s only fair that they are reimbursed because only Indians will use this infrastructure.
 It’s similar to tolls on national highways.